pawaryogesh1989/WordPress-Forbidden-Author-Words/forbidden-author-words/readme.txt

 = Download and Install =

 1. Download and upload the plugin files to the `/wp-content/plugins/forbidden-author-words` directory from the Wordpress plugin repository.
-2. Activate the plugin through the 'Plugins' screen in WordPress admin.
+2. Activate the plugin through the 'Plugins' screen in WordPress Admin.

 = Using Plugin Interface =